KarolCee/Retinal-Vessel-Segmentation/README.md

 class labels where 1 - vessel, 0 - background
 1. Find the best k parameter value for KNN classifier using k-fold cross-validation

-#### Right - how it supposed to look, left - how it looks using the aforementioned approach:
+#### Left - how it supposed to look, Right - how it looks using the aforementioned approach:
 ![](results_machine_learning/14_h.JPG)
 #### Tuning k value for KNN using k-fold cross-validation:
 ![](K_values.png)